perry-mitchell/ulidx/README.md

 `ulidx` is compatible with the following environments:

  * NodeJS 10 and up
+   * Node REPL
  * Browsers with working `crypto` / `msCrypto` libraries
    * Web workers

+`ulidx` is _not_ compatible with Cloudflare Workers due to their [problematic stance on getting the current time](https://developers.cloudflare.com/workers/learning/security-model#step-1-disallow-timers-and-multi-threading).

 ### Web